hideyukiinada/maddiecnn/README.md

 Identify my 4 dogs using convolutional neural network (CNN) from 3000+ photos using Keras-based convolutional neural network.

 ## Dataset
-Dataset consists of 3319 256 pixelx256 pixel images.
+Dataset consists of 3319 images.
 3253 images contain one or more of the 4 dogs below.
 The remaining 66 images do not contain any image of dogs.

 |  Name | Sample photo from the dataset  |
 |---|---|